 Expert Assistance with Foreign Investment Matters

-New Horizons Global Partners helps investors everyday who are looking to add Chinese businesses to their portfolio.
+Horizons helps investors everyday who are looking to add Chinese businesses to their portfolio.
 Our seasoned experts can discuss the types of business you are looking to invest with, whether these industries are open to foreign investment and what areas can provide you with the most significant advantages and tax incentives.

 We offer full consulting and legal services to help you learn about your options and how to stay in compliance with Chinese regulations.
 We can also help you set up your own business entity in China through our company incorporation services.
-Clients throughout the world trust New Horizons Global Partners with these services, as well as a leading PEO in the Chinese market.
+Clients throughout the world trust Horizons with these services, as well as a leading PEO in the Chinese market.

 Contact us online to learn more about how we can help in China.